 The same goes for casinos — both online and not.
 Loyalty and VIP programs offer a mix of tangible and intangible rewards, introducing an element of gamification.
 Players can earn deposit bonuses and free spins as well as the psychological satisfaction of reaching higher levels and earning points, badges, and bragging rights.

-High rollers who make sizable deposits and visit the casino often are valuable players, so online casinos reward them accordingly, by offering benefits like deposit bonuses and free spins.
+High rollers who make sizable deposits and visit the casino often are valuable players, so online casinos reward them accordingly, by offering benefits that go from deposit bonuses and free spins to substantial perks — think preferential service like dedicated account managers available 24/7 and higher banking limits, or access to exclusive tournaments with sizable prizes on the line.
 Many online casinos derive a significant amount of their revenues from high rollers, and consider retaining them a high priority.

-Most online casinos have a single set of procedures for dealing with problem gambling, so that all players receive equal treatment.
-While there are no special protections or regulations for VIPs who exhibit signs of problem gambling, many online casinos employ a special customer support division - VIP managers who develop personal relationships with the platform’s high rollers.
-This allows the platform to better evaluate the player’s condition if warning signs do appear.
+Online casinos generally have a single set of procedures for dealing with problem gambling, so that all players receive equal treatment.
+While there are no special protections or regulations for VIPs who exhibit signs of problem gambling, many online casinos employ a special customer support division — the same account managers that provide round-the-clock service to VIPs, are tasked with developing personal relationships with the platform’s high rollers.
+This allows the platform to better evaluate the player’s condition and keep an eye out for warning signs.

 If VIPs do exhibit signs of problem gambling, VIP managers try and steer them towards self-control or even self-exclusion measures.
 If a VIP continues to exhibit problem gambling behavior despite warnings and advice from the VIP manager, the issue could be escalated through the casino’s responsible gambling team and the player might be given a break or even have their account canceled.

-Many casinos implement this familiar, hands-on approach to problem gambling.
+Many casinos implement this familiar, hands-on approach to problem gambling and AML.
 However, in the eyes of some regulators, it is not sufficient.

 In some operators’ eyes, the best way forward is to demonstrate to regulators that casinos can effectively and responsibly handle VIP accounts.
 There are a few different measures that operators can take.

 With a player safety early detection system, operators can use an algorithm to track player behavior.
-Operators can track players’ levels of spending, paying careful attention to amount- and frequency-based indicators.
+Operators can keep an eye on players’ levels of spending, paying careful attention to amount- and frequency-based indicators.
 Significant jumps in the amount or frequency of deposits can be an indication of potential problem gambling behavior.
 However, behavior indicators can be even more effective.
 Actions like chasing losses, canceling withdrawals, playing at night, and attempting to use invalid credit cards can indicate that a player is developing a gambling problem.
+As for AML concerns, continuous evaluation of funds availability seems to be the most effective preemptive tool.

 MariaCasino, mentioned above, provides a good example of how operators can cooperate with regulators in a way that doesn’t harm their business or deprive players of a valuable benefit.
 The program works in compliance with updated regulations while still incentivizing players to stay on the platform.
 This kind of creative solution could provide the way forward in jurisdictions where regulators target VIP programs and other casino loyalty programs and bonuses.